Lifting the Veil: Digital Camouflage Systems

 Why a new camouflage?

-Hunters are always seeking the edge when it comes to increasing their odds against prey becoming aware of their presence.
-So camoflauge naturally becomes and aid in decreasing the chances of an animal spotting them.
-If you are shooting something from a kilometer away, this probably isn’t so much of an issue.
-However, get up close, either in heavy bush or with a bow, and getting spotted becomes more of a factor.
-Manufacturers are constantly looking to provide more effective systems to help hunters in this.
+Hunters constantly seek the edge when increasing their odds against prey and becoming aware of their presence.
+So camouflage naturally becomes an aid in decreasing the chances of an animal spotting them.
+If you are shooting something from a kilometre away, this probably isn’t so much of an issue.
+However, getting up close, either in the heavy bush or with a bow, and getting spotted becomes more of a factor.
+Manufacturers are constantly looking to provide more effective systems to help hunters.

 Many existing camouflages in the hunting market are based on mimicry systems – making the camouflage in the same pattern as the surrounding environment.
-RealTree being the most obvious example of this.
-At the same time, the military have nearly never used mimicry systems and instead headed into more abstract digital systems.
+RealTree is the most obvious example of this.
+At the same time, the military has nearly never used mimicry systems and instead headed into more abstract digital systems.
 Why the diversion?

 Disruption vs. Mimicry Camouflage

-It has been suggested that digital camouflage, which can also be called disruptive camouflage (which is still relatively new) – allows a much finer level of control over aspects such as macro and micro patterns, as well as being able to manipulate contrast in a much easier way.
-As I will cover shortly, these 3 factors play heavily on how effective camouflage is.
+It has been suggested that digital camouflage, which can also be called disruptive camouflage (which is still relatively new) – allows a much finer level of control over aspects such as macro and micro patterns, as well as the ability to manipulate contrast in a much easier way.
+As I will cover shortly, these three factors play heavily on how effective camouflage is.

-In addition, mimicry camo is often area specific – if you have a particular leaf on your jacket, it makes sense it will work the best next to trees with those leaves, but not so well in an area that a totally different type of tree grows.
+In addition, mimicry camo is often area-specific – if you have a particular leaf on your jacket, it makes sense it will work the best next to trees with those leaves, but not so well in an area where a different type of tree grows.

 Digital camouflage also seeks to create a more universally effective pattern.
 Optifade was one of the original, non-military digital patterns, and now we also have Veil.